TheFlyingAxolotl/TheFlyingAxolotl/README.md

 - Data Analysis w Python 📊

-There are 2 kinds of data analysts:
-1. Those who cane extrapolate from incomplete data
+There are 2 kinds of data analysts: Firstly, those who can extrapolate from incomplete data.

 - VR app development + Voice recognition